dezzak/lmld-constitution/constitution.md

     (c) they are an MP, MEP, prospective Westminster or European parliamentary candidate or member of a local authority for a seat wholly or partly within the area of the Local Party.
   4.3.
 Eligible persons shall become members of the Local Party:
     (a) on enrolment through the Local Party; or
-    (b) on enrolment through the Party’s Youth and Student Organisation giving an address within the Constituency; or (c) if already members of the Party, on re-registration as a member of the Local Party.
+    (b) on enrolment through the Party's Youth and Student Organisation giving an address within the Constituency; or (c) if already members of the Party, on re-registration as a member of the Local Party.
-    Members of the Local Party who are also members of the Party’s Youth and Student Organisation may be restrained under the Party Constitution from exercising certain rights as members of the Local Party if they exercise equivalent rights as members of the Youth and Student Organisation.
+    Members of the Local Party who are also members of the Party's Youth and Student Organisation may be restrained under the Party Constitution from exercising certain rights as members of the Local Party if they exercise equivalent rights as members of the Youth and Student Organisation.
   4.4.
     (a) An applicant shall become a member on acceptance by the enrolling body, payment of the requisite subscription and registration on the register kept by the Party in England.
     (b) An application shall be deemed accepted if not rejected in accordance with the Membership Rules.